Calderonism: History

-In the 1978 election, Rodrigo Carazo Odio was elected president with the support of Calderonism under the banner of a coalition of parties called Unity Coalition, formed by the Calderonist Republican Party, the Christian Democratic Party, the Democratic Renewal Party and the Popular Union Party.
-But by 1981 when the struggles for the election of the candidate for the 1982 elections begin, problems arise between the candidate Rafael Ángel Calderón Fournier of the Calderonista Republican Party and Rodolfo Méndez Mata, mostly represented by the Democratic Renewal Party.
+In the 1978 election, Rodrigo Carazo Odio was elected president with the support of Calderonistas under the banner of a coalition of parties called the Unity Coalition, formed by the Calderonist Republican Party, the Christian Democratic Party, the Democratic Renewal Party and the Popular Union Party.
+However, by 1981 when the struggles for the election of the candidate for the 1982 elections begin, problems arise between the candidate Rafael Ángel Calderón Fournier of the Calderonista Republican Party and Rodolfo Méndez Mata, mostly represented by the Democratic Renewal Party.
 Shortly after, and also with the support of the Democratic Renewal Party, Rodrigo Madrigal Nieto tried to register his candidacy.
 In these circumstances of struggle of tendencies the Calderonista Republican, Popular Union and Christian Democratic parties decided to go alone to the election and changed the flag of the coalition for another with the colors red and blue (the modern colors of PUSC).
-However, at the end of August 1981, Democratic Renewal returns to the Coalition and takes part on it.
-The conditions of the campaign are unfavorable as the party has to bear the unpopularity of the Carazo's government.
-Knowing that he has no chance of winning, Calderón Fournier campaigns focus on saving the coalition and the future party.
-The results support is 34% of the votes but remains as second most voted force, considered a success given the circumstances.
+However, at the end of August 1981, Democratic Renewal returned to the Coalition and took part in it.
+The conditions of the campaign were unfavorable as the party had to bear the unpopularity of Carazo's government.
+Knowing that he had no chance of winning, Calderón Fournier's campaign focused on saving the coalition and the future party.
+The result obtained was 34% of votes but the bloc remained as the second most voted force, considered a success given the circumstances.

 In April 1983, the Political Directory of the coalition adopted a calendar, and it was immediately agreed that the Popular Union Party would serve as the receiver of the other three, changing its name to that of Social Christian Unity Party.
-The National Assemblies of each party participating in said coalition had to agree, in advance, its dissolution to immediately give way to the merger.
+The National Assemblies of each party participating in said coalition had to agree, in advance, to its dissolution to immediately give way to the merger.
 Legally this implied that as long as the new party existed, none of the merged parties could re-register.
 On December 17, 1983, at the last session of the National Assemblies of the parties that formed the Unity Coalition, they agreed to dissolve and merge into one.
 In 1984, they begin the steps for the election of the candidate for the 1986 elections.
-Rafael Ángel Calderón Fournier and Óscar Aguilar Bulgarelli register as pre-candidates, however, at the beginning of the campaign, Bulgarelli drops the race.
-With only one pre-candidate left, the convention is suspended and on December 2, 1984, Rafael Ángel Calderón Fournier was elected as presidential candidate.
+Rafael Ángel Calderón Fournier and Óscar Aguilar Bulgarelli registered as pre-candidates; however, at the beginning of the campaign, Bulgarelli dropped from the race.
+With only one pre-candidate left, the convention was suspended and on December 2, 1984, Rafael Ángel Calderón Fournier was selected as the presidential candidate.

 On February 2, 1986, the electoral result favored the rival National Liberation Party's nominee, Oscar Arias Sánchez by a difference of 6.5%; however, PUSC managed to elect 25 deputies while its presidential candidate had received 45.8% of the valid votes, making clear the existence of a two-party system.